unisonweb/unison/docs/LanguageReference.md

 The meanings of these types and more are explained in the sections below.

 A full treatise on types is beyond the scope of this document.
 In short, types help enforce that Unison programs make logical sense.
-Every expression must we well typed, or Unison will give a compile-time type error.
+Every expression must be well typed, or Unison will give a compile-time type error.
 For example:

 * `[1,2,3]` is well typed, since lists require all elements to be of the same type.
 * `42 + "hello"` is not well typed, since the type of `+` disallows adding numbers and text together.